mzimbres/rtcpp/README.md

   print(t1);
 ```
-In the code snippet above, we see a 1000 bytes buffer being shared among t1 and
+In the code snippet above, the all insertions made on the `std::list` will be
-t2.
-All memory allocations happen inside the buffer and no call to operator
+placed inside the 1000 bytes buffer.
+All memory allocations happen inside the
-new is made.
-It makes the most efficient memory usage as all nodes are
+buffer and no call to operator new is made.
+It makes the most efficient memory
-allocated sequentially, that means you can easily fit them all on the cache.
+usage as all nodes are allocated sequentially, that means you can easily fit
+them all on the cache.
 For more example see the examples directory.

 ## Real-time C++